 Pupils will receive:

-- Additional careers information within PSHE Drop down days and Lessons.
+- Additional careers information within PSHE Drop down days, Lessons and interventions.

-- Access to careers information is available in books, videos, leaflets and on computer.
+- Access to careers information is available in books, videos, leaflets and on computers.
 Any additional information, students can see the Careers Leader, who will source the appropriate material the student needs.

 - Support through the school’s Careers Team

-- Interviews with the New Directions personal adviser (Level 6 Qualified Adviser)
+- Interviews with the New Directions Careers adviser (Level 6 Qualified Adviser)

 What Pupils will expect: